 And by range, I mean range!
 From 2-man bands to Fortune 500, from pure research through manufacturing, insurance, tech, retail, transport and telecomms.
-And exposure along the way to almost every variant of Unix - SCO, Sinix, Solaris, HPUX, AIX, DEC / Compaq and much etcetera - from a software and systems developer and many times too an admin role.
+And exposure along the way to almost every variant of Unix - SCO, Sinix, Solaris, HPUX, AIX, DEC / Compaq and much etcetera - from a software and systems developer and many times too a DBA and sysadmin role.

 Linux is a natural fit for me as it is 99% familiar good ol' Unix.
 I have gravitated to »LinuxMint as it offers me an excellent experience.
 I can get my work done without drama or missing parts.